isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-24-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 <p>While studies have shown that such devices do relieve pain for cosmetic,
 non-medical procedures, there was no clinical-grade device that had been approved for use in a clinical setting.
-Hence, the research team sought to develop a device that can be used in a clinical setting.
+Hence, the research team sought to develop a device that could meet this clinical need.
 In the early days, this innovation received funding support from the NHG CMTi-NHIC JMT grant.</p>
 <p>“We are also thankful for opportunities to be <a href="https://www.linkedin.com/posts/nhg-cmti_a-great-start-to-day-2-of-singapore-week-activity-7125298850168246272-4BMY" rel="noopener noreferrer nofollow" target="_blank">invited by NHIC to co-exhibit at trade events</a>.
 Interestingly, at last year’s Singapore Week of Innovation and Technology, this device’s commercialisation partner received its first overseas order